15 Strangest Things Mechanics Have Found in Cars

 Stories about mechanics over-charging are almost as common as stories about the strange things they find in cars.
 It shouldn’t be that shocking, however, since some people treat their vehicle as a storage unit or a recycling bin.
 Although, those are two things you’re doing to your car that mechanics definitely wouldn’t.
 Click on to see some of the most peculiar things mechanics have found in cars.

 In preparation for an interview for a marketing manager of sex toy manufacturer, Gina Hutchings, of Bedford, U.K. had to peruse a lot of product catalogs for her presentation.
 After the interview, she tossed the sex toy catalogs in the trunk (or boot as the Brits call it) of her car and forgot about them.
 The next day, her car was due for an inspection and it was then she realized she left the catalogs in the boot.
 “The poor mechanics thought I had a serious sex addiction,” she recalls.
-These 74 maintenance tips will extend the life of your car.

 A hidden gem